 The IESO considers the conditions in the final run of the day-ahead market and the hour-ahead pre-dispatch run of the pre-dispatch calculation engine when determining which dispatchable resources meet the conditions for testing for physical withholding of energy (MR Ch.
 7, s.
+22.15.4) or operating reserve (MR Ch.
+7, s.
 22.15.11).